gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 The next step is to configure a Runner so that it picks the pending jobs.

-## 2. Configuring a Runner
+## Configuring a Runner

 In GitLab, Runners run the builds that you define in `.gitlab-ci.yml`.
 A Runner can be a virtual machine, a VPS, a bare-metal machine, a docker container or even a cluster of containers.
-GitLab and the Runners communicate through an API, so the only needed requirement is that the machine on which the Runner is configured to have Internet access.
+GitLab and the Runners communicate through an API, so the only needed requirement is that the machine on which the Runner is configured to has Internet access.

 A Runner can be specific to a certain project or serve multiple projects in GitLab.
 If it serves all projects it's called a _Shared Runner_.